zanith

 Four layers, joined in-process.
 Zero build steps.

 Zanith is small enough to read in an afternoon.
 The runtime is a pipeline: parser graph compiler adapter.
 None of it runs at build time.
-This page walks each layer in order, with the actual cost of each step measured in microseconds.
+This page walks each layer, then traces one real query through all four — live.

 Layer 01 · the parsercost · 22.9ms / 1000 models